Skip to main content

 Figure 1: Map outlining the species composition at each stream reach surveyed in 2003 (left) and 2021-2022 (right) in the Wood River Basin (where RBT = Redband Trout, BKT = Brook Trout, and BNT = Brown Trout).
 Survey stream reach, main stem rivers, reservoirs and Idaho towns are also outlined.

 Trout populations are notorious for fluctuating widely from year to year and thus must be monitored through time.
-Future surveys will be used to assess whether the changes we recently observed continue into the future.
+More surveys will be used to assess whether the changes we recently observed continue into the future.
 That is why you often see Fish and Game staff working in streams around the state, monitoring our fish populations.
-In locations like the Wood River Basin where genetically distinct fish lineages reside, these surveys help us understand and manage these unique fish populations.
+In locations like the Wood River Basin where genetically distinct fish lineages reside, these surveys help us understand and manage such unique fish populations.